A Tree of My Own

-Some kids’ book covers I’ve designed include I Don’t Believe in Popular Kids (middle grade), Mythwakers (forthcoming, early reader), Brownie’s Big PDXmas (picture book), Sparky’s Big Choice (forthcoming, picture book), Can You See Me Now? (middle grade), and A Dog Named Bronco (picture book series).
+Some kids’ book covers I’ve designed include I Don’t Believe in Popular Kids (middle grade), Mythwakers: The Minotaur (early reader) and Mythwakers: The Manananggal (forthcoming), Brownie’s Big PDXmas (picture book), Sparky’s Big Choice (forthcoming, picture book), Can You See Me Now? (middle grade), and A Dog Named Bronco (picture book series).
 I also do design work for the kids’ program OK You, including the summer series Journal On, sponsored by OK You and the Portland Art Museum.

 I have two published picture books from years past, both out of print, which I wrote and illustrated, and which were published under an old name.